Agriculture

 Expand an item of interest by clicking plus (+)

-Not necessarily.
-The primarily use of the land must be an agricultural activity in pursuit of a reasonable profit.
+Agricultural zoning and agricultural classification are not the same thing.
+Zoning is permissible use.
+Whereas classification is for established use and must be applied for and approved.
+And the primarily use of the land must be an agricultural activity in pursuit of a reasonable profit.

 Additional Information